Are you among the 65% of under-30s who are currently looking to rent your first home away from home? You’ve got your work cut out for you.

 As rent prices soar across the country, it’s more important than ever to find something that ticks all your boxes.
 You don’t want to find yourself on the hunt for a humble abode any time soon again.

 Check out these apartment rental tips to help you find something that will suit your style for many years to come.

 1. Stay Within Your Budget

-Nowadays, finding an apartment rental you can afford is difficult, but not impossible.
+Nowadays, finding an apartments for rent in Boston you can afford is difficult, but not impossible.

-You shouldn’t spend more than 30% of your gross monthly income on rent.
-Apart from ongoing rental costs, remember you also need to pay a security deposit in your first month, too.
+You shouldn’t spend more than 30% of your monthly income on rent.
+Apart from ongoing rental costs, remember you also need to pay a security deposit in your first month.

 You can use the 50/30/20 rule to work out the rest of your budget.
 This formula includes 50% for living expenses (including rent), 30% for lifestyle items, and 20% for savings.

 Be realistic, this budget must guide your spending habits until your next pay increase.
 Don’t forget to set a little money aside for renters’ insurance and unexpected costs, too.

 If you do the math, and can’t afford any of the apartments in your area, you should consider a smaller apartment, or look into sharing with a roommate.